FRAMES

 All images are included for educational purposes only, with copyright retained by their respective creators.
 Image-related concerns are addressed promptly.

-Sol LeWitt stated that model without apology.
+Sol LeWitt stated the model of non-manual authorship without apology.
 The certificate and diagram identify the work; draftspeople execute under instruction.
-Authorship sits in authorised rules and permitted procedure, not in hand-applied pigment.
+Authorship sits in authorized rules and permitted procedure, not in hand-applied pigment.
 Without a certificate, a wall drawing is a wall plus a story; with one, it becomes an artwork that can travel, be insured, and be sold.
-The issue here is not only that institutions recognise this structure, but that the work’s identity genuinely resides in a designed field of possibilities realised according to rule.
-The contrast with generative image-making is instructive.
-In LeWitt, the rule-set is part of the work’s legibility; in generative practice, the governing structure often remains private, disposable, or treated merely as production scaffolding unless someone chooses to preserve and disclose it.
+The work's identity is a designed field of possibilities realized according to rule, and that field is the authored object, not the wall it happens to occupy.
+The contrast with generative practice clarifies what is missing: in LeWitt, the rule-set is part of the work's legibility; in generative practice, the governing structure often remains private, disposable, or treated merely as production scaffolding unless someone chooses to preserve and disclose it.
+LeWitt's system works because the administrative infrastructure can read it.
+Generative practice has not yet given the infrastructure equivalent terms.

 Sol LeWitt by G—G Lab.